1.36.0 (October 14, 2025)

 • testing: In test code for external extensions, matchers Http::HeaderValueOf, HasHeader, and HeaderHasValueRef must be replaced with ContainsHeader.
 Any uses of matcher HeaderHasValue(...) should be replaced with ::testing::Pointee(ContainsHeader(...)).

-• websocket: Allow 4xx and 5xx to go through the filter chain for websocket handshake response check, and the behavior can be disabled by the runtime guard envoy.reloadable_features.websocket_allow_4xx_5xx_through_filter_chain.
+• websocket: Allow 4xx and 5xx to go through the filter chain for the WebSocket handshake response check.
+This behavior can be disabled by the runtime guard envoy.reloadable_features.websocket_allow_4xx_5xx_through_filter_chain.

 Bug fixes